WRITERS TO WATCH FOR

 Historian and Author RODERICK (RORY) MACKAY

-A seasonal naturalist in Algonquin Park for seven summers prior to his 30-year career as a secondary school teacher of biology, general science, Canadian history, Canadian geography, and special education in the Limestone District Board of Education, MacKay (now retired) has also written:
+A seasonal naturalist in Algonquin Park for seven summers prior to his 30-year career as a secondary school teacher of biology, general science, Canadian history, Canadian geography, and special education in the Limestone District Board of Education, MacKay (now retired) has also written a number of other books (see below)

 CLICK ON THE PHOTOS BELOW TO FIND OUT MORE ABOUT OUR AUTHORS!